Skip to main content

 Go to your shop's Web Analytics page

-Paste your Measurement ID into the Web Property ID box.
+Paste your measurement ID into the Web Property ID box.

-Then click the Save button.
+Then click "Save."

-4. Wait until someone looks at one of your listings
+4. Wait until someone looks at one of your listings.

 {